rabfulton/ChatGTK/README.md

 - Reasoning support for OpenAI's o3 models
 - Tool use including music control, image generation, web search, and a read aloud tool that lets your assistant decide when to use TTS.
 - Multi-provider support for OpenAI, Google Gemini 3 series models, xAI Grok, Perplexity and Anthropic Claude via separate API keys.
+- Supports custom provider settings allowing use of sevices like Openrouter.
 - Web search grounding for OpenAI and Gemini models to provide up-to-date, cited answers.

 ### Installation from AUR